Contributors Dropdown icon

 So, why all the fuss about this data transformation idea?
 Well, for starters, it’s a critical step in broader, more detailed data analysis and maintenance.
 However, it’s also common sense for modern digital marketers who are running comprehensive campaigns across many different platforms.

 Even Facebook and Google, two of the most popular digital advertising platforms, treat data differently.
-Whether it’s cross-device conversions, clicks, UTM parameters, attribution, and more, it can be extremely difficult to directly compare performance results between the two platforms using their raw, standard data sets.
+Whether it’s cross-device conversions, clicks, UTM parameters, attribution, and more, it can be extremely difficult to directly compare performance results between the two platforms using their standard raw data sets.

-Instead, marketers need to integrate and transform this data so that the various parameters and metrics align.
+Instead, marketers need to integrate and transform this unstructured data so that the various parameters and metrics align.
 This is a process also known as data integration or data mapping.
 Data integration allows you to make easy comparisons between platforms as well as using the combined data to gain higher-level insights from the broader campaign ecosystem.

 Beyond ensuring that all of your advertising sources are “speaking the same data language,” it is often worth thinking about the types of data transformations that are useful on a global scale, literally.